For specific policies applicable to students enrolled in online graduate degree programs, please visit the individual program websites.

 Students will be allowed to register for a maximum of two Online Learning courses at a time.
 All Online Learning students must complete the online Student Evaluation of Teaching (SET) before final grades are posted on their records.

-Registration date information for Fall 2013 may be found on the Registrar's Registration Dates page.
+Registration date information may be found on the Registrar's Registration Dates page.

 CONTINUING AU DEGREE & NON-DEGREE STUDENTS

 Current AU students should follow their normal registration procedures to register for an Online Learning course.
 Current AU students should schedule an appointment with their adviser to see which courses fit into their program requirements.

 Non-Degree Students who may be interested in Online Courses, as well as regular campus courses, should go to the Registration for First Time Non-Degree and Visiting Students page on the Summer Sessions site for information about registering.